 1958 Chevrolet Impala

 The Impala was introduced for the 1958 model year as top of the line hardtops and convertibles.
 From the windshield pillar rearward, the 1958 Impala differed structurally from the lower-priced Chevrolet models.
 Hardtops had a slightly shorter greenhouse and longer rear deck.
 The wheelbase of the Impala was longer than the lower priced models, although the overall length was identical.
 Interiors held a two-spoke steering wheel and color-keyed door panels with brushed aluminum trim.
-No other series included a convertible.The Chevrolet Impala is often credited with starting the muscle car era
+No other series included a convertible.The Chevrolet Impala is often credited with starting the muscle car era.

 The 1958 models were longer, lower, and wider than its predecessors.
 The tail fins of the 1957 were replaced by deeply sculptured rear fenders.
 Impalas had three taillights each side, while lesser models had two and wagons just one.
 Crossed-flag insignia's were attached above the side moldings, as well as bright rocker moldings and dummy rear-fender scoops.
 1958 was the first year of dual headlamps.